Meet the Founder:

 haven law (House Bill 291) in 2017.
 Currently, Koeppen resides in Acworth, Georgia, and provides

-resources to citizens in the USA, with her nonprofit.
+resources to citizens in the USA, through her nonprofit.

 To book Sarah for a speaking engagement, please